Making public communication more human

 Client: The Danish Agency for Digital Government (Digitaliseringsstyrelsen)

-Role: Lead Design Researcher (Designit)
+Role: Senior Design Researcher (Designit)

 Year: 2019